The Snack Is More Interesting

 - In The Lord of the Rings: Return of the King, Denethor is more interested in eating his chicken and tomatoes than he is in Faramir's safety.

-- In the remake of Ocean's Eleven Brad Pitt decided to play his character this way; he's snacking on street food in just about every scene except the heist itself.
+- In the remake of Oceans Eleven Brad Pitt decided to play his character this way; he's snacking on food in just about every scene except the heist itself.
+Pitt justifies it in the commentaries by pointing out that, given the thieves' breakneck and unpredictable schedule during the heist prep, you really couldn't count on regular meal times.

 - In Galaxy Quest, Fred is often seen with snack food, even in serious situations.
 (He was originally intended to be a stoner, but those references were taken out to make the movie PG, leaving a habit for snacking that's still pretty funny.)
 They may never mention any pot use, but damn near everything about Fred's personality implies that he's a stoner.